 - The buyer hereby assigns to us up to the amount of the final invoice amount agreed with us (including sales tax) all claims that accrue to him from the resale of the goods against third parties.
 We accept the assignment.

 - The processing of reserved goods is always carried out on our behalf.
 The processed goods are considered to be goods subject to retention of title within the meaning of Section 1.
 The buyer's right of entitlement resulting from the reservation of title remains in effect.

-- Goes through connection or mixing acc. §§ 947 ff BGB our ownership of the goods subject to retention of title, co-ownership of the new item arises in the ratio of the invoice value of the goods subject to retention of title to the other processed goods at the time of processing.
-The buyer's right of entitlement acquired through the reservation purchase extends to the co-ownership that has arisen due to the processing.
-If goods subject to retention of title are sold after processing / connection, the buyer hereby assigns the claims arising from the resale in the amount of the invoice value within the meaning of Section V No. 5 with all ancillary rights and priority over the rest.
+- Goes through connection or mixing acc. §§ 947 ff BGB our ownership of the goods subject to retention of title arises in the new item in the ratio of the invoice value of the goods subject to retention of title to the other processed goods at the time of processing.
+The expectant right of the buyer acquired through the conditional purchase extends to the newly created co-ownership through the processing.
+If goods subject to retention of title are sold after processing / combination, the buyer hereby assigns the claims arising from the resale in the amount of the invoice value in terms of item V No. 5 with all ancillary rights and priority over the rest.
 We accept this assignment.

 - The buyer is authorized to collect these claims even after assignment.
 Our authority to collect the claims itself remains unaffected; however, we undertake not to collect the claims as long as the buyer properly meets his payment and other obligations.
 We can request that the buyer notify us of the assigned claims and their debtors, provide all the information necessary for collection, hand over the associated documents and notify the debtors of the assignment.